ash935/Resources/README.md

-# android_app
+# Resources
-contents of android app
+contents of Resources